Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_OSDs_Not_Created.md

     ceph orch device ls
     ```

-    1. Possible output 1.
+    - Possible output 1.

         This output shows that Ceph is not able to discover the disks that are not being used.
         Ceph does not see `/dev/sda`, `/dev/sdb`, `/dev/sdc`, `/dev/sdd`.
-    If the output looks like what is below, follow [Manually add OSDs to disks not discovered by Ceph](#manually-add-osds-to-disks-not-discovered-by-ceph).
+        If the output looks like what is below, then follow [Manually add OSDs to disks not discovered by Ceph](#manually-add-osds-to-disks-not-discovered-by-ceph).

-        ```bash
+        ```text
         HOST      PATH        TYPE  DEVICE ID                                   SIZE  AVAILABLE  REFRESHED  REJECT REASONS ncn-s001  /dev/md127  ssd                        299G  No         2m ago     locked ncn-s001  /dev/sdg    ssd   SAMSUNG_MZ7LH30215  3840G  No         2m ago     Insufficient space (<10 extents) on vgs, LVM detected, locked